 When you’ve verified that the employee has a disability you can begin the interactive process.
 Interactive means there can be back and forth: you do not have to simply accept the employee’s request.
 The request needs to be reasonable.

 For example, if you hire an employee as a receptionist and then she requests that, due to her anxiety, she can’t sit near the door, that request is unreasonable.
 As a key job duty for the receptionist is to greet people when they walk in the doors, the accommodation requested is unreasonable.
 But, if an accountant makes the same request, it could well be a reasonable accommodation.

 Some of the requests for anxiety accommodations can be flexible start times, working from home, changing some tasks, or even reporting to a different supervisor.
 Remember there are no right or wrong answers for every business.
-If the job is to open the store in the morning, flexible start times are not reasonable.
-But if the position is to work as one of 10 people in a marketing department, flexible start times could be a reasonable accommodation.
+If the job is to open the store in the morning, flexible start times are not reasonable, but if the position is to work as one of 10 people in the marketing department, flexible start times could be a reasonable accommodation.

 First, of all, it’s essential that HR makes it clear that they follow all laws, including ADA.
 If an employee comes to request an accommodation, the goal should be to find a solution that accommodates the employee's anxiety disability, not to figure out a way to deny the employee's request.

 Remember, you want a workforce that is productive and happy in their jobs, and if a disability that you can reasonably accommodate exists, you should jump at the chance.
 You don't want your efforts at anxiety disability accommodation to become quibbling over whether the employee’s anxiety is severe enough to qualify.

 Also, remind employees that they can use the Employee Assistance Program to help them with any stressful times.